nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-content/content-delete.md

 ![]({{file name='trash-search-web-ui.png'}} ?w=600)

-From this search you can also restore and/or delete permanently document(s) as explained above.
+From this search you can restore document(s).

 ![]({{file name='trash-search-selected-web-ui.png'}} ?w=600)